Skip to content

 Your CMMC Compliance Checklist: 11 Steps for Getting Started

 If your business isn’t prepared for a Cybersecurity Maturity Model Certification (CMMC) assessment, starting the process today is crucial.
-The rollout of CMMC as a requirement for new Department of Defense (DoD) contracts is set to begin around Q3 of 2025, and with the average time for achieving compliance taking around 9-12 months, you need to start now to avoid potential delays down the line.
+The rollout of CMMC as a requirement for new U.S. Department of Defense (DoD) contracts is set to begin around Q3 of 2025.
+With the average time for achieving compliance taking around 9-12 months, you need to start now to avoid potential delays down the line.

 However, the path to CMMC compliance can be riddled with myths and feel over-complicated for many defense contractors.
-To assist you in preparing, this checklist outlines 11 essential steps to help your organization begin the journey toward CMMC certification.
+This checklist outlines 11 essential steps to help your organization begin the CMMC certification process.
 The 11 steps we will discuss in this checklist include:

 1. Getting Familiar with the CMMC Framework